 - Make sure you are trying to format your footnotes correctly in the Chicago-style.
 See this methods handout on How to Use Footnotes and consult as needed with the library’s Chicago-style guide, but make sure to use sample footnote models for formatting and NOT bibliography examples.

 - Also, please pay careful attention to how you use quoted material in your writing.
 This handout can help guide you to avoid awkwardness.

 - Finally, there is a difference between paraphrasing and plagiarism.
 You must make sure you understand the distinction.
 Here is a handout to help guide you.

 Outside research beyond these materials is allowed but not required.
-Final web projects will be graded on prose quality, research and web design design efforts, and depth of analysis.
+Final web projects will be graded on prose quality, research and depth of analysis.